ShaileshSridhar2403/NickelAndDimed/README.md

 # NickelAndDimed
-Forecast of Forex Rates and Analysis of their effect on International Students at Penn
+Forecast of Forex Rates and Analysis of their effects on International Students at Penn